Flavor of Love season 3: "'It's a Family Flav-Fair"

 All their girls call their parents to come out and meet Flav, except for Black's parents.
 Thing 2's parents and Sinceer's parents go bowling with their daughters and Flav.
 Flav says that he's really feeling both girls, but Thing 2's family does not approve of Flav dating many women at once.
 Black, Seezinz, Seezinz's parents, and Flav go on a miniature golf date.
 Black takes a dominant role in the date, while Seezinz holds back around her parents.
 Seezinz's parents slowly gain respect for Flav and once they see he is a nice guy inside, they approve of Seezinz being with him.
 While this is going on, Sinceer overhears Thing 2 talking to her mom.
-Her mom tells her that she is worried Thing 2 can't stand on her own without Thing 1.
+Her mom tells her that she is worried Thing 2 can not stand on her own without Thing 1.
 Sinceer feels that Thing 2 needs someone to cling onto and, seeing Thing 2 as her biggest threat, tells Flav about this.
 After that drama, Flav's mom joins the party and all the contestants, Flav, and all of the parents sit down for dinner.
 Sinceer's drunk dad makes very rude remarks, especially to Black about her being white.
 Flav's mom approves all four women for him and leaves eliminations up to him.
 In a dramatic elimination, Flav decides to send home Thing 2.
 This leaves both her and Flav in tears and Thing 2 in disbelief.
 When Thing 2 said the words, "Why Flav.
 Why?
 Why?"
 It made Flav really think about what he did.